Law of Russia: Judicial explanations of law

-The Russian Supreme Court have no authority to issue general "explanations" of the substantive law and procedural issues, absent a relevant "case or controversy" in front of them.
+The Russian Supreme Court has no authority to issue general "explanations" of the substantive law and procedural issues, absent a relevant "case or controversy" in front of them.
 Legal scholars also take part in these discussions, and the opinions of the judges and commentators are published and used as persuasive authority.
 This process is somewhat analogous to the discussion that scholars take in American Law Reports or in law reviews.
 The judges and scholars may codify what is practice, or more importantly address new issues of law to the lower courts and instruct them how to interpret these issues.
 The texts of the explanations of the law are published, and cited by many courts.
 In contrast, only selected judicial opinions are published.
 It is not clear which explanations are binding to lower courts, as there is a tension between the Constitution and federal law versus guiding explanatory principles.
 Still, lower courts that ignore relevant explanations will probably get reversed.